vishnu14125/portfolio_tracker/README.md

 # Portfolio Tracker
 The Portfolio Tracker app allows a user to track their shareholdings performance and total portfolio value in real-time.
-The "Discover" page allows a user to select a number of stocks provided by the external API, real-time data comes from the NASDAQ stock exchange.
+The "Discover" page allows a user to select a number of stocks provided by an external API, real-time data comes from the NASDAQ stock exchange.
 User is able to compare different stocks, add them to their portfolio and track the total portfolio value in real-time which is displayed on "My Portfolio" page.

-This is a group project, a full-stack web app using JavaScript and React front-end, Express server, and MongoDB database back-end.
+Build using MongoDB, Express, React, Node.

 ## Video Demo and Screenshots